Living in West Virginia for a few years, I learned to love things au naturale. I make cocktails in ball jars,

-But one thing I never figured out while I lived in the Wild and Wonderful state is why everyone has a cast-iron skillet on their stove-top.
-I mean, seriously, old-school is the new high fashion, but I’ll take my Emeril Lagasse Cookware because I live in the future.
+But one thing about the Wild and Wonderful state continued to perplex me: everyone has a cast-iron skillet on their stove-top.
+What’s up with that?
+Old-school vintage may be the new high fashion, but I believed non-stick cookware to be a perk of the future.

 But when my mom bequeathed the cast iron skillet that my great-grandmother (1897-1985) used her entire life, I was nostalgic enough to try it.
-And while there’s no infomercial with a b-list celebrity inspiring loyalty to a brand, I fell in love with it on day one, and it’s place on my stove top is front and center.
+And while there’s no infomercial with a b-list celebrity inspiring loyalty to a brand, a little research revealed what new technology has forgotten.

 Benefits of Cooking in Cast Iron: